DEIB-GECO/CombSAFE/README.md

 - focusing on specific genomic regions, applying clustering to explore how significant combinations of the functional elements compare among semantically annoted cell types and desease/healthy conditions
 - performing functional enrichment analyses based on the genes found in genomic regions with similar combinations of functional elements.

+## How to install
+In order to run the CombSAFE pipeline, please load the conda environment with the command: ```conda env create -f CombSAFE.yml``` <br/>
+NB: the `gmql` package additionally requires Java.
+Please follow the installation procedure [here](https://pygmql.readthedocs.io/en/latest/installation.html).

 ## Cookbook
 In the following, we show how to call the functions implemented to easily perform the different steps of our ```CombSAFE``` computational method, providing example resuls for some of them.